Minimal volume entropy and fiber growth: Simplicial complexes with zero minimal volume entropy

 \mbox { }

-In this section, we construct a closed orientable manifold with fundamental group of exponential growth satisfying the collapsing assumption with fibers of subexponential growth which do not have polynomial growth.
+In this section, we construct a closed orientable manifold with fundamental group of exponential growth satisfying the fiber collapsing assumption with fibers of subexponential growth which do not have polynomial growth.
 Furthermore, this example satisfies the condition on the subexponential growth rate of the subgroups~$i_*[\pi_1(F_p)]$ of Theorem~\ref{theo:A} (which implies that their minimal volume entropy is zero).
-We also show through another example which satisfies the collapsing assumption but does not satisfy the condition of Theorem~\ref{theo:A} that the natural method presented in the proof of Theorem~\ref{theo:A} consisting of shrinking the fibers does not readily apply.

 The first Grigorchuk group~$G$ was defined in~\cite{grigorchuk1}.
 It is the first example of a finitely generated group of intermediate growth, that is, its growth is subexponential but not polynomial; see~\cite{grigorchuk} and~\cite{grigorchuk2}.
 The exact value of the subexponential growth rate of~$G$ has recently been computed in~\cite{EZ20}.
 It is roughly equal to